 Data collection and curation

 Macrocycles exhibiting cell permeability were obtained from three different sources: 1) scientific literature, 2) patents, and 3) public repositories, as detailed below.
-In the scientific literature, a search was conducted on PubMed15 and Google Scholar to identify information on macrocycles with cell permeability.
-Keywords like "macrocycle" were combined with either the general term "cell permeability" or specific assay names (Caco-2, PAMPA, MDCK, RRCK) to query the top medicinal chemistry journals.
-Similar search was done on Google Patents
+In the scientific literature, a search was conducted on PubMed15 and Google Scholar to identify published articles reporting information on macrocycles with cell permeability.
+Keywords like “macrocycle” were combined with either the general term “cell permeability” or specific assay names (Caco-2, PAMPA, MDCK, RRCK) to query the top medicinal chemistry journals.
+Similar search was done on Google Patents.
+More permeability data were retrieved and collected from ChEMBL by using its Python web resource client (Ref.
+Nucleic Acids Research, 2015, Vol. 43), through querying the same keywords mentioned before (Python script can be found in Supporting information) .